Papa Ray's Vintage Vinyl Roadshow

 Papa Ray goes to Cincinnati and meets with Darren Blaise, owner of Ohio’s outstanding record shop, Shake It Records, where every genre of music is represented.
 It’s often so busy, you have to squeeze by customers drawn to its record racks.
 He also discusses the importance to the history of music, that Cincinnati is the home of the legendary King & Federal empire, one of the greatest independent record companies in the entire world.
 The label was the home of James Brown, Ernest Tubbs, Ike Turner, and many other Blues, Rockabilly, and Country music icons.
 It runs deep, in this River city.
 50 miles away, located in downtown Loveland, the music veterans at Plaid Room Records not only operate a ‘crate digger’s delight’ state-of-the-art retail operation, it’s also the home of one of the most potent independent labels in America, Colemine Records.
 Since 2007, it specializes in both bringing to the world rare Soul/R&B/Funk music from years past, as well as the contemporary soul jazz trio The Delvon Lamarr Organ Trio - whose first release on Colemine in 2018 - Close, But No Cigar hit Number 1 on the Contemporary Jazz Albums Chart.
 Plaid Room Records exemplifies the role independent record stores play not only as music retailers in their community, but also knowing curators, often more aware than the major corporate labels are, when it comes to what they actually have in their vaults!

-What Record Stores Mean to Them:
+What Record Stores Mean to musicians:

 Powered by